Kinda cramped in there, huh, Shogo?

 - Similar to the Star Wars scout walker examples above are Imperial Sentinels and Eldar War Walkers, both of which are open-topped, though the former has an enclosed crew compartment in its heavier version while the latter's pilot is protected by a force field.

-- Tau Battlesuits are the smallest of 40k's Mini Mecha, and are just large enough to count more accurately as power armor, to large enough to fit their pilots in the suits' chests.
+- Tau Battlesuits are the smallest of 40k's Mini Mecha, and range in size from just large enough to count more accurately as power armor, to large enough to fit their pilots in the suits' chests.
 Since they are so much smaller compared to the other Dreadnoughts, the tabletop rules count Battlesuits as infantry rather than walker vehicles.
 The new XV104 "Riptide" model is a much bigger example than the other XV suits.